 President Trump himself has said that he is not concerned about absentee ballots, which he himself uses.
 It is universal mail-in voting he is concerned about.

 I will address universal mail-in voting shortly.
-First, however, since this post is specifically about whether people should be concerned about mail-in votes, let’s go ahead and examine some ways people could perpetrate mail-in voter fraud and why it is hard to pull this off, especially at a national level.
+First, however, let’s go ahead and examine some ways people could perpetrate mail-in voter fraud.
+Let’s also examine why it is hard to pull this off, especially at a national level.

 One: Some people are concerned that people can make ballots and send them in.